 According to one study, about 75 percent of adults in their 30s own dogs, compared to only half of the general population.
 Some people have called dogs “the millennial baby.”
 Among millennials who purchased homes in 2016, many more were motivated by their dogs than by their desire to have kids.

 Whether you plan to have kids or not, a dog can certainly make a great companion.
-If you want to become one of the many millennials who have adopted dogs, here are some breeds that you may want to consider:
+If you want to become one of the many millennials who have made dogs a part of their household, here are some breeds that you may want to consider:

 1. Australian Shepherd